foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-3.md

  Installation of essential mods and how to organise them in MO2.
 ---

-## Overview

-- Installation of a number of essential mods.
-- How to edit mod configuration files through Mod Organizer 2.
-- Using the MO2 Notes feature to keep track of your changes.
-- General Mod Organizer 2 interface adjustments.
-- How to keep your mod order clean and well-organised with separators.

 ## Workbase

 Before we start diving into the specifics of Skyrim plugins and our first tweaks in SSEEdit, we need to establish a solid baseline of essential mods that should be part of every setup.
 Some of the mods that we will install in this lesson will also provide plenty of practical examples for us to look at in the next lessons.